Cl0v1s/vscode-uxn-exec/README.md

 ## Usage

-1. Open a `.uxn` file in Visual Studio Code.
+1. Open a `.tal` file in Visual Studio Code.
 2. Use the keyboard shortcut `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the command palette.
 3. Type `Run UXN` and select it from the dropdown list.